dam90/astrometry/README.md

 #### Using docker-compose

-The better way is to use docker-compose (or some other method for orchestration).
+The better way is to use docker-compose (see [docker-compose.yml](./docker-compose.yml).
 This involves just:

 `docker-compose up -d`